Are you a home gardener looking to be more sustainable or chemical-free? Well, you have landed on the right page!

 You can also improve your soil by cultivating legumes, green manures or deep-rooting plants in a rotation program.
 Or you can even plant a variety of ground cover species to develop more carbon in your soil.

 If you’re after organic seeds and seedlings, we recommend visiting your nearest garden retailer.

 For insect and pest control, always keep in mind that you are seeking to attract a healthy population of pest predators, parasitoids and crop pollinators.
 The idea is to reduce insect pests first without the use of sprays or drenches and with minimal impact on beneficial insects.

 Choosing appropriate species and varieties of plants suited to your local environment to attract beneficial insects will help naturally lower levels of pest species.
 The use of mechanical controls such as traps, barriers and light are other considerations for pest management in organically-managed gardens.

-While physical barriers are an important tool, simply removing unwanted insects from plants by hand is also effective if you have only a few or small garden.
+While physical barriers are an important tool, removing unwanted pests by hand is also an option.

 Products that are used for pest prevention and control should be labelled ‘Certified Organic’ to ensure your garden remains free of synthetic inputs.

-- The Magic Square provides some useful information if you have limited space.
+- The Magic Square is a great resource if you have limited space